 Malpractice claims in operative deliveries may also arise because the operative delivery was not indicated.
 Delivery by forceps or vacuum extraction is only appropriate under certain circumstances.
 Indications for operative delivery include maternal exhaustion, fetal distress, and a prolonged second stage of labor (the pushing phase).
 Operative deliveries are not appropriate simply as a means to speed a delivery along.

 Additionally, a doctor performing an operative delivery may commit malpractice by misusing or misapplying the delivery instrument.
 The forceps may be applied improperly, causing lacerations to the infant’s face, skull fractures or brain bleeds.
 The physician applying the vacuum extractor may attempt too many pulls with the extractor or use too much pressure in applying the extractor.
 Again, improper use of the vacuum can result in brain bleeds causing permanent and severe brain damage.

 Contact Our Firm Today

-Our Indianapolis forceps and vacuum extractor injury attorneys have successfully pursued multiple malpractice claims arising from forceps injury or vacuum extraction mistakes at birth.
+Our attorneys have successfully pursued multiple malpractice claims arising from forceps injury or vacuum extraction mistakes at birth.
 To learn more about how we can help you and your family following an injury caused by an operative delivery, contact us online or call us at 317-643-4232.